by Dr. Lawrence Wilson

 ADHESIONS ARE A FEATURE OF PHYSICAL LIFE

 This means that physical life as we know it is a type of adhesion to physicality and matter.
-This is a different and more philosophical level of understanding adhesions.
-However, it is important because as one develops mentally and spiritually, one should slowly undoes one’s attachments and adhesions to the physical world.
-This is a very interesting topic that is beyond the scope of this article.
-Other articles on this website such as Introduction To Development discuss some of these topics in detail.
+This is another level of understanding adhesions.
+However, it is important because as one develops mentally and spiritually, one undoes one’s attachments and adhesions to the physical world.
+For details, read Letting Go, The Pulling Down Exercise, and Introduction To Development.

-ALL MASS ATTRACTION, SUCH AS BETWEEN PLANETS, IS RELATED TO ADHESION
+ALL MASS ATTRACTION, SUCH AS BETWEEN PLANETS, CAN BE VIEWED AS ADHESIONS